Cruise passenger guide to Southampton, England

 Whether you have a few hours before embarkation or several days before or after your cruise, exploring Southampton and Hampshire can become one of the highlights of your journey.

-Need help or advice?
-Reach out to our friendly, local team for complimentary assistance with your stay in Southampton.
+Need help or advice on Southampton shore excursions?
+Reach out to our friendly, local team for complimentary assistance.
 Email us now on hello@experiencehampshire.uk

 Sign up to News & Offers